Hay fever treatment specialist Atlanta Allergy and Asthma Consultants offers same day appointments and effective hay fever treatment.

 Sublingual immunotherapy (SLIT) allergy tablets is another form of treatment for allergic rhinitis that was recently approved in the USA.
 Allergy tablets involve taking the allergens under the tongue on a daily basis, rather than take frequent injections.

 Treatment options for non-allergic rhinitis may include nasal antihistamines, nasal saline formulations, or nasal corticosteroids.
 Ipratropium nasal spray can provide welcome relief from a runny nose.
-Decongestant pills or sprays can help with nasal congestion, but we recommend sprays not be used for more than four days unless that are used in conjunction with a nasal corticosteroid spray.
+Decongestant pills or sprays can help with nasal congestion, but we recommend decongestant sprays not be used for more than four days unless they are used in conjunction with a nasal corticosteroid spray.

 Most medications used to treat allergic rhinitis (hay fever) perform best when started before tree pollen is airborne in the spring, prior to allergy symptoms developing.
-By taking allergy medications before you come into contact with spring outdoor allergens, the medication can prevent the release of histamine and other chemicals by the body, resulting in reduced allergy symptoms.
+By taking allergy medications before you come into contact with indoor or outdoor allergens, the medication can prevent the release of histamine and other chemicals by the body, resulting in reduced allergy symptoms.

 Battling hay fever in the Atlanta metro area?
 Our Atlanta allergy clinic offers advanced and effective hay fever treatment.